New inflationary probes of axion dark matter: Model 3:

 where we set $N_c$ and $N_\psi$ are $\psi$'s number of color and flavor, respectively.
 For the QCD axion that couples to vector-like quarks, $N_c=3$ while $N_\psi\geq 1$.

 For the other (mixed) bispectra, we have correlated signals with the same mass parameter and related amplitudes:

 Here the superscripts of $f_{\rm NL}$ are ordered, with the first index corresponding to the mode with the lowest momentum in the squeezed limit.
 Depending on the sizes of $z$ and $\sqrt{\beta}$, the CC signals in each mixture vary.
 Fig.~\ref{fig:fnlfermion} shows quantitative results of $f_{\rm NL}^{iii}$ and $f_{\rm NL}^{ccc}$.
 One could see that the amplitude of the curvature bispectrum is generally small, but in some special parameter space, $f_{\rm NL}$ becomes much greater than ${\cal O}(0.01)$.
-Such values may be probed by future 21cm experiments \cite{Meerburg:2016zdz,Xu:2016kwz}.
-The situation of these shape-dependent oscillatory mixed bispectra is similar to that of the scale-dependent oscillatory case: both constraints and forecasts remain open questions.
+Note that, compared to the first two models, the non-Gaussianities here are scale-invariant.
+Also the magnitudes of $f_{\rm NL}$ are generally smaller due to loop effects.
+Therefore it would be very difficult to observe such non-Gaussian signals, although in general the constraints and detection prospects of these types of non-Gaussianities involving isocurvature external lines remain as open questions.

 On the other hand, the fermion loop also introduces a mixing between $\Tilde{a}$ and $\phi$, and thus the correlation between curvature and isocurvature modes at the one-loop level.
 However, since the scale-invariance is unbroken in the two-point functions, the fermion loop only appears as the local part, and the mixing is suppressed by $m_\psi^{-2}$.
 A quick estimation of the mixed spectrum from the fermion loop reads: